davemosproject/knowledge-pool/README.md

 # knowledge-pool

-Sorry, we are currently updating the knowledge pool, we will be back online with the newest version soon. <br/>
+This is a *continuously developing* database, which is a part of [DAVeMOS](https://www.davemos.online/) project.
+It aims at gathering concepts and evidence of the systemic impact of transport digitalisation and automation.
+Therefore, the authors of this work welcome any feedback, questions and contributions that the readers may have. <br/>

-In the meantime, you can contact the corresponding author *Martyna Bogacz* on the following email address: xxx , for any feedback.
+For further inputs please contact the corresponding author *Martyna Bogacz* on the following email address: davemos.library@boku.ac.at <br/>